RinYukiohara/KarnaBOT-Info/index.md

 # Tales of

-Thanks to the help of the Tales of Crestoria community, there are 20 servants who originate from the games.
+As a thanks to the help from the Tales of Crestoria community, there are 20 servants who originate from the Tales games.
 These servants are a permanent part of the servant gacha pools.

 # FAQ